 One important aspect of Jotform is the ability to receive emails for each new submission.
 We call these Email Notifications.
 Your respondents can also get emails for each submission as a sort of an automated response, which we call Autoresponders.
 For more information, see Explanation of Email Notification and Autoresponder Settings.

 When you build a fresh form and add an Email element to it, the builder will automatically add an Email Notification and Autoresponder for you.
 These will bear the default templates and will automatically update themselves depending on the added or removed fields on your form.

-This guide assumes you already have both in place so if you wish to modify the look and feel of your email templates, just follow the steps listed below:
+Assuming you already have the email templates in place and you wish to modify the look and feel of your emails, just follow the steps listed below:

 That’s basically all you need to do to change the email template for each (Email Notification or Autoresponder).
 Below is a more in-depth guide on what each option means.

 Click the pencil icon to change the name of your templates.

 For example, if you named your Autoresponder template “Welcome Email,” it will show up like the following: